ddemidov/amgcl/README.md

 Performance
 -----------

-Here is output of `utest` program (see examples folder), solving 2D 2048x2048 Poisson problem generated with `./genproblem 2048`.
+Here is output of `utest` benchmark (see examples folder), solving 2D 2048x2048 Poisson problem generated with `./genproblem 2048`.

 The first run is CPU-only (`--level=2`, see `./utest -help` for the options